 Content Security Policy (CSP)

-Content Security Policy (CSP) is an added layer of security that helps to detect and mitigate certain types of attacks, including Cross Site Scripting (XSS) and data injection attacks.
-These attacks are used for everything from data theft to site defacement to distribution of malware.
+Content Security Policy (CSP) is an added layer of security that helps to detect and mitigate certain types of attacks, including Cross-Site Scripting (XSS) and data injection attacks.
+These attacks are used for everything from data theft, to site defacement, to malware distribution.

-To enable CSP, you need to configure your web server to return the
+To enable CSP, you need to configure your web server to return the Content-Security-Policy

-HTTP header.
-(Sometimes you may see mentions
+(Sometimes you may see mentions of the X-Content-Security-Policy

-header, but that's an older version and
+header, but that's an older version and you don't need to specify it anymore.)

 Alternatively, the <meta>

-element can be used to configure a policy,
+element can be used to configure a policy, for example:

-<meta http-equiv="Content-Security-Policy" content="default-src 'self'; img-src https://*; child-src 'none';">
+content="default-src 'self'; img-src https://*; child-src 'none';" />

 Threats

-Mitigating cross site scripting
+Mitigating cross-site scripting

 A primary goal of CSP is to mitigate and report XSS attacks.
-XSS attacks exploit the browser's trust of the content received from the server.
+XSS attacks exploit the browser's trust in the content received from the server.
 Malicious scripts are executed by the victim's browser because the browser trusts the source of the content, even when it's not coming from where it seems to be coming from.

 As an ultimate form of protection, sites that want to never allow scripts to be executed can opt to globally disallow script execution.